-Because climbers’ only form for drinking water is typically the slow process of snow melting, it can be hard to get all the fluids they need at altitude.
+Because climbers’ only form of drinking water is the slow process of snow melting, it can be hard to get all the fluids they need at altitude.
 Penberthy believed that as a climber’s blood became more acidic, its pH balance was thrown off, which eventually manifested into AMS.

 To research his theory, Penberthy set up a medical testing team in the crater of Mt.
 Rainier so he could study ill climbers “when and where they were sick.”

 “All medical work will be done by climbing doctors, but we need about ten climbing Sherpa who will help the doctors up and down the glaciers, build igloos and set up tents, carry equipment and supervise the voluntary exercise test at Camp Muir,” he informed the readers of his Mountain Safety Research newsletter.

 He also urged climbers to monitor the pH levels in their urine (by way of test strips) and to report back with their findings.

 The National Park Service was apparently on board with Penberthy’s research stations on the mountain.
 “They are concerned about the considerable number of climbers who become ill on Mt.
 Rainier,” Penberthy told his readers.
 “They hope we can find a remedy.”

 As Penberthy tried to better understand a climber’s biochemistry at altitude, he also realized that a faster stove could play an important role in warding off AMS—speeding up a climber’s ability to make drinking water.

 Penberthy went to the drawing board.